 Public cloud deployments are frequently used to provide web-based email, online office applications, storage, and testing and development environments.
 Lower costs, and unlimited scalability are some of the advantages of using the public cloud.
 The biggest disadvantage of a public cloud is the fact that the security of data held within a public cloud is a cause for concern.
 Another issue is that of performance.
 An increase in data usage across the internet may affect the speed of data transmission.

 A private cloud, as the name suggests, is used by just one organization.
 Consequently, the cloud infrastructure of a private cloud (the physical servers that host the private cloud) is maintained by that organization.

 The hardware and software are dedicated solely to the organisation.
 These are mostly used by government agencies and large organizations.
 Privacy, better control, and flexibility are some of the advantages of a private cloud.
-On the downside, private cloud services come with a higher initial outlay.
+On the downside, private Cloud transformation services come with a higher initial outlay.
 But this balances out in the long term.

 A hybrid cloud combines the advantages of public and private clouds.
 The biggest advantage of hybrid clouds is that they allow data and apps to move between the two environments.
 With a hybrid cloud solution, you can, for example, use public cloud resources only when required, saving you a lot of money in the meantime.